How to extract product data from Google Shopping using an API

 Setting up your first API call

-ShoppingScraper's Google Shopping endpoint accepts an EAN code, product name, or URL as the query parameter.
+ShoppingScraper's /offers endpoint returns every seller offer for a product on Google Shopping by its EAN/GTIN.
 The API returns structured JSON containing seller names, prices, shipping costs, product conditions, and direct links to each offer.
-Authentication uses a simple API key passed in the request header, and responses arrive in under 4 seconds.
-To make your first call, register for a ShoppingScraper account, retrieve your API key from the dashboard, and construct a GET request with your product identifier and target country code.
-The country parameter determines which Google Shopping domain is queried, allowing you to compare pricing across different national markets with the same product identifier.
+Authentication is a simple api_key query parameter, and responses arrive in a few seconds.
+To make your first call, register for a ShoppingScraper account, retrieve your API key from the dashboard, and construct a GET request with your EAN and the target Google Shopping site.
+The site parameter (e.g. shopping.google.nl, shopping.google.de) determines which Google Shopping domain is queried, so you can compare pricing across national markets with the same EAN.

 Each API response includes a list of offers sorted by total price including shipping.
 Store results in your database with a timestamp for historical tracking, enabling trend analysis over days, weeks, and months.
 Normalize seller names to handle formatting variations like 'Amazon.de' versus 'Amazon DE' or 'Mediamarkt' versus 'Media Markt' by maintaining a seller alias table.
 Deduplicate offers from the same seller at different price points, which can occur when a retailer lists both new and refurbished inventory.
 Parse the shipping cost field separately from the product price because the total landed cost is what consumers compare.
 Include the product condition field in your storage schema to distinguish new, refurbished, and used offers in your competitive analysis.